-- 9.186 High car dependency and the rural nature of much of the county, as well as issues relating to public transport provision, mean that car ownership within Rutland is higher than the regional average.
+- 8.144 High car dependency and the rural nature of much of the county, as well as issues relating to public transport provision, mean that car ownership within Rutland is higher than the regional average.
 Only 10.3% of households in Rutland do not have a car or van, compared to 23.5% nationally (Census 2021).
-Due to this, the preferred sites have the potential to lead to increases in traffic and congestion. - 9.187 However, delivering 86.6% of new homes in the main towns of Oakham, Uppingham and the edge of Stamford, in South Kesteven District, is likely to better support the use of sustainable transport modes, given residents have good access to local services and facilities in these towns.
+Due to this, the preferred sites have the potential to lead to increases in traffic and congestion. - 8.145 However, focusing growth in the main towns of Oakham, Uppingham and the edge of Stamford, is likely to better support the use of sustainable transport modes, given residents have good access to local services and facilities in these towns.
 As noted under the climate change SA theme, the county is served by a rural bus network, a PRoW network, and a substantial joint cycleway / footway network.
 In addition, Oakham has the only railway station in the county.
-Stamford, which is located just outside of the county in South Kesteven District, also though has a railway station on this line.
-Growth at Oakham and the edge of Stamford is therefore likely to lead to positive effects by locating people in good proximity to public transport networks, including the rail and bus network.
-This will promote accessibility by sustainable transport modes. - 9.188 The preferred sites deliver the remainder of homes (13.4%) to the larger villages.
-As noted under the climate change SA theme, these villages have some services and facilities, and all of the preferred sites within the larger villages are within walking distance (<400m) to a bus stop.
+Stamford, which is located just outside of the county in South Kesteven District, also has a railway station on this line.
+Growth at Oakham

+- and the edge of Stamford is therefore likely to lead to positive effects by locating people in good proximity to public transport networks, including the rail and bus network.
+This will promote accessibility by sustainable transport modes. - 8.146 Growth is also directed to the larger villages.
+As noted under the climate change SA theme, these villages have some services and facilities, and all of the preferred sites for housing within the larger villages are within walking distance (<400m) to a bus stop.
 Whilst some residents will likely opt to travel by car to access services and facilities, where bus services are good, residents will likely utilise them.
-However, it is noted that GT&TS site

-Seaton Road, Uppingham is 516m from the nearest bus stop and Areas 1, 2 and 3 of Five Counties Extension, Greetham is 1.4km from the nearest bus stop as there is currently no pedestrian crossing over the A1 in proximity to the site. - 9.189 Overall, by delivering a significant proportion of new homes in the main towns, where the broadest range of services and facilities and key nodes to public transport networks are located, the preferred sites perform relatively well.
+However, it is noted that Areas 1, 2 and 3 of Five Counties Extension, Greetham (GT&TS site) are 1.4km from the nearest bus stop as there is currently no pedestrian crossing over the A1 in proximity to the site.
+Additionally, Woolfox Depot, Great North Road (employment site) is also 3.1km from the nearest bus stop. - 8.147 Overall, by delivering a significant proportion of new homes in the main towns, where the broadest range of services and facilities and key nodes to public transport networks are located, the preferred sites perform relatively well.
 However, no significant effects are anticipated at this stage as the quantum of growth is unlikely to lead to significant improvements to existing transport infrastructure, including new public transport or active travel routes.
-One exception is however relates to the delivery of the Land at Stamford North, which, when combined with the proposed allocations associated with the proposals in South Kesteven, is of a size which has the potential to deliver significant new transport infrastructure.
+One exception, however, relates to the delivery of Part of Stamford North (Quarry Farm), which, when combined with the proposed allocations associated with the proposals in South Kesteven, is of a size which has the potential to deliver significant new transport infrastructure.